Angel5215/100DaysOfSwiftUI/GuessTheFlag/README.md

 <p align="center"><img src="./img/run-example.gif" height="600px"></p>

+## Wrap-up challenges

+1. Add an @State property to store the user’s score, modify it when they get an answer right or wrong, then display it in the alert.

+2. Show the player’s current score in a label directly below the flags.

+3. When someone chooses the wrong flag, tell them their mistake in your alert message – something like “Wrong!
+That’s the flag of France,” for example.

 ## Notes

 - A `VStack` is a vertical stack of views.
 It's possible to stack up to 10 children.
 If you need to add more, stack multiple `Group` views.